ska-telescope/developer.skatelescope.org/src/explanation/optimize-oci-image-builder.rst

 Pyproject as requirement
 ------------------------

 As the default python dependency manager for the project is poetry, this section explains the best way to install the dependencies from it.
-An example of it shows as follow:
+An example of it follows:

 .. code-block::